MicrosoftDocs/memdocs/memdocs/intune/apps/mamedge-1-scc.md

 - **High**: This level is the least secure and allows all threat levels, using Mobile Threat Defense for reporting purposes only.
 Devices are required to have the MTD app activated with this setting.

-#### Options for**Action**:
+#### Options for Action

+You can select one of the following **Action** options:

 - **Block access:** Will prevent the users from performing any activity until they're back in compliance.

 - **Wipe data:** Will remove any information stored in the application related to the corporate or user data.

-**Assignments**: Assign the policy to groups of users.
+- **Assignments**: Assign the policy to groups of users.
 The devices used by the group's members are evaluated for access to corporate data on targeted apps via Intune app protection.

 > [!IMPORTANT]
 > If you create an app protection policy for any protected app, the device's threat level is assessed.
 Depending on the configuration, devices that do not meet an acceptable level are either blocked or selectively wiped through conditional launch.
 If blocked, they are prevented from accessing corporate resources until the threat on the device is resolved and reported to Intune by the chosen MTD vendor.